 Generate summary with AI

-If you’re looking to cut down on the daily grind and make your IT process more efficient, getting to grips with PowerShell is a must.
+If you’re looking to make your IT process more efficient, having a strong understanding of PowerShell is a must.
 Whether you’re a seasoned pro or new to PowerShell, we’ll walk you through understanding different methods of running .exe files, enhancing both efficiency and productivity in your IT tasks like never before.

 Understanding PowerShell and .exe Files